nickfargo/prochan/README.md

 #### Process I/O

-In **prochan** a process may communicate over its own built-in I/O channels, such that the process instance itself may be regarded and referenced as if it were a logical channel.
+In **prochan** a process may communicate over its own built-in I/O channels.

 ```js
 proc(function* () {